 The Advisory Board

-The jury’s of the different grant programmes are composed of persons in the field of investigative journalism, related academia or other relevant media personalities suggested on the long-list by the advisory board.
+The juries of the different grant programmes are composed of persons in the field of investigative journalism, related academia or other relevant media personalities suggested on the long-list by the advisory board.
 The jury consists of four respected personalities – preferably representing different parts of Europe (investigativejournalism.eu) or different parts of the world (money-trail.org).

-The jury is anonymous.
-Two members leaves the jury every two year and steps out publicly.
+The juries are anonymous.
+Every two years two members leave the jury and step out publicly.
 Former jury members are a growing “backing group” with good insights to advise the advisory board and director.
-Jury members can not apply for research grants.
+Jury members can not apply for working grants.